Sky Blu (rapper)

 Skyler Austen Gordy (born August 23, 1986), better known by his stage name Sky Blu (stylized as 8ky 6lu), is an American singer, rapper, record producer, DJ, and dancer.
 He is known as part of the EDM duo LMFAO, which he formed with his half-uncle Redfoo in 2006.
 The duo are best known for their 2011 singles "Party Rock Anthem" and "Sexy and I Know It," both of which peaked atop the Billboard Hot 100.
-They released two studio albums: Party Rock (2009) and Sorry for Party Rocking (2011) until their disbandment in 2012.
+They released two studio albums, Party Rock (2009) and Sorry for Party Rocking (2011), before disbanding in 2012.
 As a solo act, Gordy has released the albums Rebel Music (2013) and Fxck Yeah: Chaos To Consciousness (2016).

 Career

-In 2006, Gordy, under the stage name Sky Blu teamed up with his uncle Redfoo to form LMFAO.
+In 2006, Gordy, under the stage name Sky Blu, teamed up with his uncle Redfoo to form LMFAO.
 The band started in Miami, Florida, and released rap songs over electronic beats.
 They are known for their hit songs "Party Rock Anthem" and "Sexy and I Know It," which were released in 2011.
 "Party Rock Anthem" became the most successful song of their career, peaking at number one in over ten countries, including France, the UK, the U.S., Canada, New Zealand, Germany, Ireland, and Australia.
 Redfoo announced that LMFAO would go on hiatus in 2012.
 Earlier that year, LMFAO performed alongside Madonna at the Super Bowl XLVI halftime.
 Gordy later claimed in a Facebook post in 2016 that Redfoo had tried to claim all of the band's royalties for himself and that the latter had announced LMFAO's hiatus a year after not speaking with Gordy, who had suffered a serious back injury.

 In October 2010, Gordy and his girlfriend Chelsea Korka created BIG BAD out of their Hollywood home which is an entertainment company consisting of musicians, artists, producers, DJs, inventors, creators, and had successful tours in America, Dominican Republic, South America, Asia, and parts of Europe.
 Gordy also created Big Bad University ("the first university for dreamers"), a collective of artists, which was mainly composed of rapper Shwayze, Korka, and producer/singer/songwriter Mark Rosas.

 In 2013, Sky released his two first singles "Pop Bottles" and "Salud".
 That year he also released his 9-track first album Rebel Music, and a second album We Evolve Everyday as free downloads.
 In 2014, Gordy introduced to the world his alter ego The Party President and a new stylization of his name 8ky 6lu, followed by the release his single "Go On Girl".
 Gordy explained that the numbers 86 represented his birth year.
 In December that year, Gordy was invited to the Miss World ceremony to perform his single "We Love Girls" with KG Superstar.
 Sky released an album, Chaos to Consciousness under his new artist name 8ky 6ordy (pronounced Sky Gordy) in 2016.